apiato/documentation/docs/main-components/requests.md

 ### **hasAccess** {#hasaccess}

-The `hasAccess` function, decides if the the user has Access or not based on the `$access` property.
+`hasAccess` function, decides if user has Access or not based on the `$access` property.

 - If the user has any roles or permissions he will be given access.